kencormican/first-milestone-project/README.md

 Once the webpages were completed I ran trials using Opera, Edge, IE-11 and Firefox to confirm functionality, html, css & boostrap rendering was consistent across various web browsers.
 This enabled me to identify inconsistent flexbox display behaviour for the section element in the booking page when using ie version 11.
 Per Github url below the issue appears to be a bug associated max-width config applied to nested elements using flex display.
-The ambnormal behaviour resulted in the form input elements aligning to the right of the page as opposed to the center.
+The abnormal behaviour resulted in the form input elements aligning to the right of the page as opposed to the center.
 I overcame the problem by adding an addtional class to the booking-form column that specifically targetted the bug.
 During this process I also decided to change the section & booking request row margins and padding for smaller breakpoints under 560px using media queries.